wmo-im/wis2box/docs/source/reference/monitoring/alerts.rst

    :alt: notification channel detail
    :align: center

-Configuring alerts in your grafana dashboard
+Configuring alerts in your Grafana dashboard
 --------------------------------------------

-Now, set up alerts within your grafana dashboard:
+Now, set up alerts within your Grafana dashboard:

 * Open the dashboard where you want to add an alert.